Floorp-Projects/Floorp/docs/code-quality/lint/linters/eslint.rst

 Understanding Rules and Errors
 ------------------------------

-* Only some files are linted, see the `configuration`_ for details.
+* Only some files are linted, see the :searchfox:`configuration <tools/lint/eslint.yml>` for details.

   * By design we do not lint/format reftests not crashtests as these are specially crafted tests.